SmithWillSuffice/ohanga-pai/content/blog/13_mab_2_5_gold.md

 $15/hour a worker already employed i the private sector for say $20/hour.
 Resource constraint.
 Gold is *_not_* money, that's an ancient Neanderthal view, although that's unfair to Neanderthals.
 An IOU promising gold is money.

+## Credit Dynamics

+I'll give Mehrling a pass on the way he explains how credit changes dynamically, and leads to more high powered money being issued.
+But I do not think he understands how.

+Bank credit (endogenous money) nets to zero.
+No one can change this, no matter what form of credit it gets shifted to.
+The risk of holding can change, but not he amount (measured in the state's unit of account, dollars for the USA, yen for Japan, &c.).

+In a recession when debtors default (bankruptcy) this destroys the accounting records.
+Still netting to zero.
+But about the same time the government has automatic stabilizers, such as welfare payments, which rise in a recession, adding to high powered money.

+When this happens the government is moving to more in debt, we are all moving collectively to more in credit (as a whole we move more into credit, less int debt) but being in debt is irrelevant for the monopoly issuer of the currency, which is why we can say the government injection is "high powered" (High Powered Money HPM --- is also the acronym for Hyman Minksy, probably no accident.)

 ## Caveat